ELF-Lab/ParserTools/csv2fst/README.md

 You will need to open a new terminal, after you're done with installation in order to activate the `$GTCORE` variable.

-## Building the Ojibwe FST
+## Building the Border Lakes Ojibwe FST

 The Makefile requires modifications: 1.
-Modify the `MORPHOLOGYSRCDIR` variable to point to your BorderLakesMorph repo (or a different source directory if you are building for a different language/dialect).
+Modify the `MORPHOLOGYSRCDIR` variable to point to your BorderLakesMorph repo.

 You should now be able to run `make all` to build the FST.
 This will create a directory `generated` which contains the FST, lexc files and